mechest/findSteadySection/README.md

 ## input variable
  + tsData1 : Time series data of the first variable to search for steady state section ex) rpm
  + tsData2 : Time series data of the second variable to search for the steady state section ex) torque
+ + thldData1 : threshold value of the first variable ex) For rpm, 50rpm for engine and 10rpm for motor
- + thldData2 : Normal range of the second variable ex) For torque, 50Nm for engine and 10Nm for motor
+ + thldData2 : threshold value of the second variable ex) For torque, 10Nm for engine and motor
  + stdCheckDur : Minimum interval to find a steady state, 50 means to find a steady state interval of 5 seconds or more in 10Hz data
  + stdCheckSpan : Data comparison interval when looking for a steady state -> 10 in 10Hz data means checking whether the normal state is in the normal state at intervals of 1 second
  + lowerLimData1 : Minimum value standard to check operation for the first variable ex) For rpm, 500rpm for engine and 50rpm for motor